IvanPalm/Resume.md/README.md

-This repository stores Markdown files to compile my full CV and Resume, pdf versions are available.
-The pdf of the  CV is displayed on LinkedIn account.
+The repo host a webpage for my resume plus markdown scripts for full CV and resume in pdf format, whihc is available for download on the webpage